NeoZorK/neozork-hld-prediction/docs/guides/wave-fastest-fix-summary.md

   - Black lines showed for NOTRADE signals
   - Confusing legend names with "traces"
   - Hover tooltips showed "traces" hints
+  - Multiple hover tooltips for overlapping wave segments
 - **After**:
   - Lines only appear where there are valid signal values
   - Lines are discontinuous with gaps between segments
   - Black lines (NOTRADE) are completely hidden
   - Clean legend names: "Wave" for all segments
+  - Labeled hover tooltips with clear Wave, Fast Line, and MA Line labels
-  - No hover tooltips to avoid "traces" hints
+  - No duplicate hover tooltips for wave segments
 - **Result**: Cleaner, more accurate visual representation matching MQL5

 ## 📋 Usage